Middle Fork Salmon River in Idaho

 Agency: USDA-USFS, lottery permit May 28 to September 3

-Notes: © 2005, 2007, 2008 Bill Tuthill, CreeksYahoo
+Notes: © 2005, 2007, 2008, 2011, 2015 Bill Tuthill, CreeksYahoo

 This is one of the best multiday river trips in the west, rivalling the Grand Canyon as a must-do trip among whitewater paddlers.
 Permits are required for private boaters, and are difficult to obtain especially in mid season.
 Apply for the lottery before January 31st.

-This 100-mile stretch of wilderness river is so famous that the words “Middle Fork” are always interpreted as referring to this river, even though plenty of other rivers have a middle fork.
+This 100-mile stretch of wilderness river is so famous that the words “Middle Fork” are usually interpreted as referring to this river, even though plenty of other rivers have a middle fork.
 This river is justly famous: high-elevation forest at the beginning, clear water, non-stop rapids with many playspots, good fishing, half a dozen hot-springs, many side streams, Indian pictographs, and a cliff-bound voyage thru the so-called Impassible Canyon near the end.

 Despite all the whitewater excitement and wilderness isolation, this is one of the most relaxing and comfortable river trips anywhere.
 Weather can be cold at the outset, where the hot-springs are, but gradually warms up due to the 2610' elevation drop.
 The flow never lets up, so you don't have to paddle any flatwater at all.
 Splashy class II rapids are nearly continuous, interrupted occasionally by fun class III rapids.
 Sweep boats, a unique large craft that can steer back and forth but has no means to power upstream or downstream, are favored by the commercial outfitters to carry gear for guests.